 HUD has made several significant efforts to improve its management structure and oversight capabilities.
 In 1997 HUD adopted the 2020 Management Reform Plan, which included a number of initiatives that centralized assessment and enforcement functions and sought to improve budgeting and financial operations.
-Several independent analyses of the implementation of the 2020 Management Reform Plan suggest that HUD has made progress (Public Strategies Group, Inc., 2000; U.S. General Accounting Office, 2000b), although considerable work remains.3
+Several independent analyses of the implementation of the 2020 Management Reform Plan suggest that HUD has made progress (Public Strategies Group, Inc., 2000; U.S. General Accounting Office, 2000b), although considerable work remains to be done.3

 Federal oversight over housing expenditures requires up-to-date information about the quality and financial condition of housing built with Federal subsidies.
-An integral element of HUD's management initiative is the Real Estate Assessment Center (REAC), which was created to obtain, for the first time, consistent information from property inspections of all public and multifamily assisted housing.
-The assessment system evaluates public housing based on four factors: physical condition, financial health, management operations, and resident operations; for multifamily assisted housing, only the first two factors are evaluated.
-A recent evaluation of REAC by the U.S. General Accounting Office (2000a) praised HUD for instituting quality controls but found that gaps or weaknesses in some of its procedures substantially limited inspection regimens.
-In particular, the evaluation found that REAC did not have procedures for ensuring that reviews of inspections were performed systematically.
-HUD has responded to the evaluation by agreeing to implement all of its major recommendations.
+The Real Estate Assessment Center (REAC) HUD created to obtain for the first time consistent information from property inspections of all public and multifamily assisted housing.
+The assessment system evaluates four factors for public housing: physical condition, financial health, management operations, and resident operations.
+The first two factors are also evaluated for multifamily assisted housing.
+A recent evaluation of REAC by the U.S. General Accounting Office (GAO) (2000a) praised HUD for instituting quality controls, but found that gaps or weaknesses in some of its procedures substantially limited inspection regimens.
+In particular, GAO found that REAC did not have procedures for ensuring that inspections were reviewed systematically.
+HUD has agreed to implement all of GAO's major recommendations.

-Although HUD must be sensitive about creating red tape and disincentives for its public and private partners to participate in Federal housing programs, enhanced oversight and evaluation are clear prerequisites for avoiding future scandals.
-In crafting programs, HUD must ensure that its initiatives do not hurt the people they are designed to help.
-Homeownership may not always be advisable for everyone.
+Although HUD must be sensitive about creating increased redtape and disincentives for its public and private partners to participate in Federal housing programs, enhanced oversight and evaluation are clear prerequisites for avoiding scandals in the future.
+In addition, HUD must be careful in crafting programs to ensure that its initiatives do not hurt the people they are designed to help.
 For years the Federal Government has promoted homeownership among low- and moderate-income families.
-Programs such as FHA mortgage insurance and HOPE VI, enforcement of laws such as the Community Reinvestment Act and the Fair Housing Act, and Federal tax incentives for homeownership have succeeded in raising the homeownership rate to an all-time high.
-Although disparities between White and non-White homeownership rates continue to exist, racial and ethnic minorities have experienced some of the most impressive increases in ownership.
+Programs such as FHA mortgage insurance and HOPE I, enforcement of laws such as the Community Reinvestment Act and the Fair Housing Act, and Federal tax incentives for homeownership have succeeded in increasing the homeownership rate to an all-time high.
+Although disparities between White and non-White homeownership rates continue to exist, some of the most impressive increases in ownership have been experienced by racial and ethnic minorities.

-Although the benefits of homeownership are well established, we must bear in mind that, without appropriate safeguards, homeownership ultimately may not be in everyone's best interest.
+Although the benefits of homeownership have been well established, we must bear in mind that, without appropriate safeguards, homeownership ultimately may not be in everyone's best interest.
 The loss of a home can devastate a family; large numbers of foreclosed homes on a block can similarly devastate a community.
-HUD, together with States, localities, and the large secondary mortgage market agencies such as Fannie Mae and Freddie Mac, needs to ensure that those who are unprepared to become homeowners do not buy houses.
-If the current economic expansion slows or reverses, HUD will need to be vigilant in forestalling defaults and foreclosures.
-Homeowner counseling, both pre- and postpurchase, is a promising way to avoid these problems.
-Additional initiatives, including financial assistance for defaulting owners, also may be desirable.
+HUD, together with States, localities, and the large secondary mortgage market agencies such as Fannie Mae and Freddie Mac, needs to take steps to ensure that households that are unprepared to become homeowners do not buy houses.
+In the event that the current economic expansion slows or reverses itself, HUD will need to be vigilant in forestalling defaults and foreclosures.
+Homeowner counseling before and after a home purchase is a promising way to avoid these problems.
+Additional initiatives, including financial assistance for defaulting owners, may also be desirable.